Appuhosamani02/credit-cards-analyis/README.md

-# Credit Cards Database Queries
+# Credit Cards Database Analysis Using SQL

 This document contains SQL queries to analyze and manipulate data in a credit cards database (`credit_cardsDB`).
 Below is the schema for the tables and the respective queries answering specific business questions.